Components

 <ui:define name="infoZone">...</ui:define>

-<ui:param name="showTaskFormTab" value="false" />
+to false.<ui:param name="showTaskFormTab" value="false" />

 <ui:define name="dynamicTabs">